You might be surprised, but it’s usually not painful and is a completely painless procedure that delivers a bright, beautiful smile.

 Cosmetic procedures designed to improve the appearance of your teeth often require changes to your natural teeth before application.
-For example, before veneers are put in place, the dentist must remove part of the natural tooth enamel in order to allow for the placement of a ceramic veneer.
+For example, before veneers are put in place, the dentist must remove part of the natural tooth enamel to allow for the placement of a ceramic veneer.

-There are a few times, however, when patients may experience mild pain or discomfort.
+However, there are a few times when patients may experience mild pain or discomfort.
 If your tooth bonding procedure is being used to fill a cavity and address tooth decay, you may experience some pain.
 This is because the decayed area may be close to sensitive nerve endings, and the application may affect those nerves.

-What is the dental bonding process?
+What is the Dental Bonding Process?